gyorilab/emmaa/doc/architecture.rst

 .. image:: _static/images/model_testing_concept.png
    :scale: 60 %

+A key benefit of using semantically annotated models models is that it allows models to be automatically validated in a common framework.
 In addition to automatically extracting and assembling mechanistic models, EMMAA will run a set of tests to determine each model's validity and explanatory scope.
 Model constraints for testing will consist of a combination of high-level qualitative observations, and where available, structured datasets.

 The testing methodology will involve multiple modes of simulation and analysis, including both static and dynamic testing.
 Static testing will be carried out